 As a general rule, a return on assets under 5% is considered an asset-intensive business while a return on assets above 20% is considered an asset-light business.

-Thanks for reading CFI’s guide to return on assets and the ROA formula.
-To keep learning and become a world-class financial analyst, these additional resources will be a big help:
+Thanks for reading CFI’s guide to Return on Assets and the ROA Formula.
+To keep learning and become a world-class financial analyst, these additional CFI resources will be a big help: